Have a Question?

 One strategy to save space is to coordinate with other participants from your city to share the burden of communal items—one person can bring enough first aid supplies to share, one can bring Tylenol or Ibuprofen, one can bring Handi-wipes.
 Pairing up with your roommate to share items like toothpaste or a hair dryer also helps.
 You will want to buy souvenirs, so save a little extra space, or throw in an extra, small duffle bag into your suitcase for gifts to bring back home.
 Please see our “What to Pack” guide for specific packing suggestions.

-Where should I eat in Jerusalem on my free time?
+Where should I eat during my free time?

 Will I be able to do laundry on the trip?